(Published Dec. 14, 2022 as Newsletter No. 6)

 But here’s what I love:

 How about you?
-How do you channel mastery, feel the gift of someone out there, not-you?
-Singing… sensing the heartbreak of Patsy Kline?
-Outdoor repairs in winter… sensing the raw-boned courage of a pioneer?
-Hiking… sensing the rush of an Everest climber?
-Gardening?
-Cooking?
+How do you channel mastery, feel the gift of someone out there, the mysterious Not-Me?
+When singing, do you sense the heartbreak of Patsy Kline?
+When you're doing outdoor repairs in winter, do you sense the raw-boned courage of a pioneer?
+When you're hiking uphill, do you sense the rush of an Everest climber?
+When gardening?
+When cooking?
 I want to understand more about this thrill, this moment of ecstasy in a favorite hobby.

 Till next time,